[Updated on July 17, 2019]

 Where to From Here?

 My time in Hiroshima, Japan, had to end.
 I was hanging by a thread for too long.
 All the professional opportunities to obtain research grants and group projects were systematically blocked by Kikkawa and his allies.
-He knew how to pull very effective bulleying against the weak and vulnerable.
+He knew how to pull very effective bullying against the weak and the vulnerable.
 I had a perfect profile to fall into his prey: a single, Korean, productive, woman.
 He is the master of bullying.
-Their way of ending it, however, was unnecessarily violent and excessive.
+Their way of ending it, however, was unnecessarily violent.
 They ended up revealing their true colors to the world.

 A lawsuit to recover my honor was filed on July 28, 2017.
 The first court hearing was on October 4, 2017.
 The court ordered HCU to present objective evidence to justify their dismissal of me.
-The second hearing will take place on December 4, 2017.
+The second hearing took place on December 4, 2017.
+As of July 17, there were 10 court hearings and 1 witness testimonies.
+We still have one more trial to go on September 25, 2019.
 My lawyer is sharp-headed and good-hearted.
 And both of us are good fighters.
 I am determined to fight until the very end of victory.
 I am much more resilient and persistent than my enemies think.